 And that's just crazy.

-Surfactant bars probably won't kill you.
-Millions of people use this every day and they don't fall over dead.
-But I think you agree there's a better way.
+Surfactant bars probably won't kill you but I think you agree, there's a better way.